Undergraduate Courses

 Exploration of the forms and channels of communication substantially influenced by international cultural and political factors.
 Covers: global communication technology; news, information and entertainment flows; international diplomacy and negotiation, communication in war and peace.

 Examines the link between communication and environment within the context of communication scholarship.
-Topics include sense of place, cultural approaches to interacting with environment as well as exploring current themes surrounding environment.
+Topics include sense of place, cultural approaches to interacting with the environment as well as exploring current themes surrounding the environment.

 Communication Theory and Research